Chart Color Schemes

 Residential development activity is lower than average in Dysart according to AreaSearch's national comparison of local real estate markets

-Dysart had less than one new dwelling approved annually between 2016 and 2020, with a total of three dwellings approved over this five-year period.
+Dysart approved less than one new dwelling annually over the five-year period from 2015 to 2019, with a total of three dwellings.
 This minimal construction activity is typical of rural areas where housing needs are modest and construction is limited by local demand and infrastructure capacity.
-It should be noted that the small number of approvals can significantly impact annual growth and relativity statistics.
+The small number of approvals can significantly impact annual growth and relativity statistics.

-Dysart's construction activity was significantly less than that of the Rest of Qld during this period, and it was also well below national averages.
-All new constructions in Dysart were detached dwellings, reflecting the area's rural character where larger properties are typical.
-The estimated population per dwelling approval in Dysart was 6031 people between 2016 and 2020, indicating a quiet, low activity development environment.
+Dysart's construction activity is notably lower than the Rest of Qld region and below national averages.
+All new constructions in Dysart during this period were detached dwellings, reflecting its rural character where larger properties are common.
+With an estimated population of 6031 people per dwelling approval, Dysart's development environment is quiet and low-activity.

 Frequently Asked Questions - Development